-There are several herbal remedies that are effective in treating various stomach disorders.
+There are several natural and home remedies that are effective in treating various stomach disorders.
 Most can be purchased over-the-counter at your local pharmacy.
 Here is a list of common stomach disorders and the herbal remedies that can calm them.

-Nausea occurs for many reasons including a cold, flu, PMS, menopause, greasy foods, prescription medications and motion sickness.
-Most of the following remedies are safe, but talk to a doctor before taking any herbal medication if you are pregnant or are currently taking prescription medications.
+Nausea occurs for many reasons including cold, flu, PMS, menopause, greasy foods, prescription medications, and motion sickness.
+Most of the following remedies are safe but talk to a doctor before taking any herbal medication if you are pregnant or are currently taking prescription medications.

 Diarrhea can be caused by an unhealthy diet, stress, flu, cold, IBS and Crohn’s disease, as well as many other forms of intestinal diseases.
 Many women experience diarrhea the day before their period begins as well as bouts of diarrhea during menopause.
 If symptoms persist or you are unable to keep down fluids, call a doctor immediately.
 Herbal remedies that treat diarrhea are:

-Grapefruit seed extract – Take 3 capsule daily.
+- Grapefruit seed extract – Take 3 capsules daily.

 Intestinal Gas and Bloating

 Some food groups tend to cause gas.
 But frequent bloating and gas can be a sign of food intolerance or allergy to gluten, milk or other things, so it is a good idea to keep a food journal to see what foods your body reacts too.
 There are also food intolerance tests available that can be a tad bit expensive.

 As for the herbal solutions for the ocassional troubles, here are some remedies you can try:

 - Rosemary – Drink 1 to 2 cups of this aromatic herb’s tea daily.

 - Thyme – Boil 1.5 to 2 grams of dried herb in 1 cup of water; drink 3 cups per day.
 Do not use if you have a heart condition.